scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/zero-downtime-rotation-mechanics.md

 ### Trade-off: Complexity vs Stability

 The trade-off is increased code complexity.
 Instead of leaving it to the orchestrator to manage the lifecycle, the application must be `aware` of its own configuration state.
 Therefore, the engineer must actually write code which inspects the certificate file(s) instead of setting parameters in a config file.
 This introduces risks around contention for data on the file system.
-The writing below, will explain how this is managed.
+The writing below will explain how this is managed.

 As a team or organization this requires contributors to have an advanced understanding of a given implementation language (concurrency primitives, run time behaviour, etc.).